carcrupe/physionet_challenge/README.md

 # EDA and machine learning modeling

-To run this project I have used the notebooks from Google Cloud Platform.
-A Virtual Machine with 4CPUs and 15GB or RAM.
+To run this project I have used Google Cloud Platform notebooks.
+A Virtual Machine with 4CPUs and 15GB of RAM.

 In the uploaded notebook physionet_EDA&models.ipynb, I have followed several steps to train and save the ML model: